 - 2.1.1 The Chair of the Accessibility Committee will maintain a process for collecting feedback on Accessibility Customer Service Standards that has the following components: - 2.1.2 Information on the Board and school websites inviting users of Board services to provide feedback on their experience with, or concerns about, access to services for people with disabilities. - 2.1.3 Printed information available through school offices and public offices of the Board to invite people with disabilities to provide feedback on their experience with, or concerns about, accessibility of services.
-Consideration must be given to providing information in alternate formats. - 2.1.4 Information on how the Board will respond to feedback as per AODA 2005: Concerns will be forwarded to the Chair of the Accessibility Committee for consideration at the next scheduled meeting to determine most appropriate course of action.

-2.1.5 Methods of feedback:

-- a) A range of methods for soliciting feedback is employed to ensure optimum access to the feedback process by people with disabilities. - b) Methods include Board/school websites, e-mail, verbal input, social media, a suggestion box or a feedback card.
-Accessibility concerns are directed to the Board's Accessibility Committee by site administrators. - c) The feedback process should include the title(s) of the person(s) responsible for receiving feedback, (This will be the Chair of Accessibility Committee) and indicate how the Board's response to the feedback will be made known.
-(This will be done through the annual update).

-2.1.6 Proactive measures for accessible customer service:

-a) To ensure ongoing efficient and effective adherence to Accessibility - Customer Service Standards, Board staff, will take into account the impact on people with disabilities when purchasing new equipment, designing new systems or planning a new initiative.
+Consideration must be given to providing information in alternate formats. - 2.1.4 Information on how the Board will respond to feedback. - 2.1.5 Methods of feedback: - a) A range of methods for soliciting feedback is employed to ensure optimum access to the feedback process by people with disabilities. - b) Methods include Board/school websites, e-mail, verbal input, social media, a suggestion box or a feedback card.
+Accessibility concerns are directed to the Board's Accessibility Committee by site administrators. - c) The feedback process should include the title(s) of the person(s) responsible for receiving feedback and indicate how the Board's response to the feedback will be made known. - 2.1.6 Proactive measures for accessible customer service: - a) To ensure ongoing efficient and effective adherence to Accessibility Customer Service Standards, Board staff, will take into account the impact on people with disabilities when purchasing new equipment, designing new systems or planning a new initiative.

-2.2 Use of a Guide Dog, Service Dog or Service Animal By The General Public
+2.2 Use of a Service Dog By The General Public

-2.2.1 Recognizing guide dogs, service dogs or service animals:
+2.2.1 Recognizing service dogs:

-A guide dog, service dog or service animal is an animal that is being used because of a person's disability and this is either readily apparent or is supported by a letter from a regulated health care provider.
+A service dog is an animal that is being used because of a person's disability and this is either readily apparent or is supported by a letter from a regulated health care provider.

 Examples of service animals include dogs used by people who have vision loss, hearing-alert animals for people who are deaf, deafened or hard of hearing, and animals trained to alert an individual to an oncoming seizure and lead them to safety.
 The customer service standard's provisions also apply to animals providing other services to people with disabilities.
-It is "readily apparent" that an animal is a service animal when it is obvious by its appearance or by what it is doing.
+It is "readily apparent" that an animal is a service dog when it is obvious by its appearance or by what it is doing.
 For example, it may be readily apparent that an animal is a service dog if it is wearing a harness, saddlebags, a sign that identifies it as a service dog if it has a certificate or identification card from a service animal training school or an identification card from the Attorney General of Ontario.
 It may also be readily apparent if a person is using the animal to assist him or her in doing things, such as opening doors or retrieving items.